61,641 Shares in Perdoceo Education Co. (NASDAQ:PRDO) Purchased by Alps Advisors Inc.

 Alps Advisors Inc. bought a new position in shares of Perdoceo Education Co.
 (NASDAQ:PRDO – Free Report) in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
 The firm bought 61,641 shares of the company’s stock, valued at approximately $1,054,000.
 Alps Advisors Inc. owned approximately 0.09% of Perdoceo Education at the end of the most recent quarter.

-Perdoceo Education (NASDAQ:PRDO – Get Free Report) last released its quarterly earnings data on Wednesday, February 21st.
-The company reported $0.27 EPS for the quarter, topping the consensus estimate of $0.23 by $0.04.
-The company had revenue of $147.30 million for the quarter, compared to the consensus estimate of $146.20 million.
+Perdoceo Education (NASDAQ:PRDO – Get Free Report) last issued its quarterly earnings results on Wednesday, February 21st.
+The company reported $0.27 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.23 by $0.04.
 Perdoceo Education had a return on equity of 17.63% and a net margin of 20.80%.
-Perdoceo Education’s quarterly revenue was down 16.4% on a year-over-year basis.
-During the same period last year, the business posted $0.31 EPS.
-Equities analysts anticipate that Perdoceo Education Co. will post 2.12 earnings per share for the current year.
+The firm had revenue of $147.30 million during the quarter, compared to analyst estimates of $146.20 million.
+During the same period last year, the company earned $0.31 EPS.
+Perdoceo Education’s quarterly revenue was down 16.4% compared to the same quarter last year.
+As a group, analysts expect that Perdoceo Education Co. will post 2.12 earnings per share for the current fiscal year.

 Perdoceo Education Dividend Announcement

-The business also recently declared a quarterly dividend, which will be paid on Friday, March 15th.
-Stockholders of record on Friday, March 1st will be issued a $0.11 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, March 15th.
+Shareholders of record on Friday, March 1st will be issued a dividend of $0.11 per share.
 The ex-dividend date is Thursday, February 29th.
-This represents a $0.44 dividend on an annualized basis and a dividend yield of 2.52%.
-Perdoceo Education’s dividend payout ratio is presently 20.18%.
+This represents a $0.44 annualized dividend and a yield of 2.52%.
+Perdoceo Education’s payout ratio is currently 20.18%.

 Perdoceo Education Corporation provides postsecondary education through online, campus-based, and blended learning programs in the United States.
 It operates in two segments, Colorado Technical University and The American InterContinental University System.
 The Colorado Technical University segment offers academic programs, such as business and management, nursing, healthcare management, computer science, engineering, information systems and technology, project management, cybersecurity, and criminal justice.